SyedIbrahimHamza/Login-System/README.md

 Login using registered credentials
 Verify usernames and passwords
 Display login success or failure messages
-Current Features
+Continue displaying the menu using a while True loop Exit the program when the user chooses option 3 Current Features
 Option	Feature	Status
 1	Register	✅ Complete
 2	Login	✅ Complete
+3	Exit	✅ Complete
-3	Menu Choice Validation	✅ Complete
+4	Menu Choice Validation	✅ Complete
-4	User Dictionary	✅ Complete
+5	User Dictionary	✅ Complete
-5	Duplicate Username Check	✅ Complete
+6	Duplicate Username Check	✅ Complete
-6	Login Verification	✅ Complete
+7	Login Verification	✅ Complete
+8	Continuous Menu	✅ Complete
 How to Run

 Make sure Python is installed on your computer.